Here's What Investors Should Know About OCBC's (SGX: O39) 2020 Fourth-Quarter Scrip Dividend Scheme

-In its 2020 second-quarter earnings release on 7 August, OCBC revealed that it’s declaring an interim dividend of S$0.159 per share and the scrip dividend scheme will be applicable.
+In its 2020 fourth-quarter earnings release on 24 February 2021, OCBC revealed that it’s declaring a dividend of S$0.159 per share and the scrip dividend scheme will be applicable.

 This is in line with the MAS guidance for local banks to moderate their dividends for 2020 and for scrip dividend to be made available.

-On 25 August, OCBC announced that the price at which each new share will be issued is S$7.81.
+On 17 May, OCBC announced that the price at which each new share will be issued is S$11.93.

-The issue price is based on a 10% discount to the average of the volume-weighted average prices of OCBC shares on 21 August 2020 and 24 August 2020, which was S$8.67.
+The issue price is based on the average of the daily volume-weighted average share prices between 12 May and 14 May 2021.